ttacon/gemini/README.md

 Also, gemini will support an in memory mode for testing your code such that it does not rely on the underlying database(s) that it uses.

 Currently, development is ongoing and so no promises are made about stability.

+Currently, I am not accepting any pull requests as I'm playing fast and loose with gemini.